 We ask that you read this notice because it sets forth our relevant business practices and approach to dealing, including how we will communicate and transact, with our Clients in principal-to-principal wholesale FX transactions (in addition to when you act as agent for another principal).
 This notice is not, however, intended to be an exhaustive statement of Macquarie’s pricing or order management practices or policies, nor does it supercede any agreements you have entered into with Macquarie applicable to FX activities or as required by applicable regulations.

 This notice may be updated from time to time in order to address changing regulatory, industry and other circumstances or requirements, with the most updated notice always available at www.macquarie.com/au/about/disclosures/regulatory-disclosures.
 If you have questions after reading this notice, please contact your senior Macquarie representative.

 To the extent that you continue to discuss and/or enter into FX transactions with Macquarie, and unless expressly agreed between Macquarie and yourself or as required by applicable regulation, it will be on the basis of the disclosures in the most recent version of this notice.
 For the avoidance of doubt, however, this notice is not intended to exclude any mandatory obligations that we are required to undertake under any applicable law or regulation.

 Macquarie has specific policies and procedures applicable to relevant staff relating to how we will communicate, manage orders and transact.
 There is regular and specific training on what is expected from our staff, active management oversight and monitoring of actual or potential conflicts of interest, as well as clear escalation and resolution channels should any issues be identified.

-- conflicts of interest in order handling and specific guidelines for the management and execution of counterparty orders;
+- Conflicts of interest in order handling and specific guidelines for the management and execution of Client orders;